 More people + more money = capital improvements

-An Air Canada passenger jet taxis to the terminal as two Westjet planes taxi towards the runway Monday at St. John’s International Airport.
-A backlog of passengers caused by the weekend's fog was finally cleared up Monday.—Photo by Gary Hebbard/The Telegram
+An Air Canada passenger jet taxis to the terminal as two Westjet planes taxi towards the runway at St. John’s International Airport. — Telegram file photo

 Its been a good year for the St. John’s International Airport.
 Numbers are up across the board; capital improvements are moving from the drawing board to shovels in the ground, there’s a surplus and all indications point to these trends continuing.